keyboardio/Kaleidoscope/docs/UPGRADING.md

 ## Deprecated APIs and their replacements

-### Class/global instance Kaleidoscope_/Kaleidoscope renamed to kaleidoscope::Runtime_/kaleidoscope::Runtime

-After the renaming, Kaleidoscope core should be using `kaleidoscope::Runtime`.
-The former `Kaleidoscope` global symbol is to be used by sketches only - and only because to not diverge too much from the Arduino naming style.
-Deprecated symbols are scheduled for removal on **2020-03-15**.

 ### Transition to linear indexing

 Row/col based indexing was replaced by linear indexing throughout the whole firmware.
 A compatibility layer of functions was introduced that allows